GULibrarySandbox/intro-data-wrangle/index.md

 - cleaning, organising and preparing data for analysis
 - extracting and using a script to automate wrangling on similar data

 Many users comment that OpenRefine saves them months of work trying to edit and clean by hand.
-This workshop will take you through the steps from ideas and spreadsheets, to reproducible analysable data sets.
+This 2 1/2 hour workshop will take you through the steps from ideas and spreadsheets, to reproducible analysable data sets.
+Download the software and open data, do the activities and watch the videos to guide you through the lessons.

 Adapted from [Data Carpentry lessons for Social Science](https://datacarpentry.org/lessons/#social-science-curriculum/)